CollectiveGood/collective-good-team-a/README.md

-Open a terminal in the `backend` directory and run `npm install` to install necessary dependencies create a file called `.env` and insert `DATABASE_URL="{database_url}"`, to a postgres database run `npx prisma migrate dev --name init` to generate the prismaClient run `npm start`.
+Open a terminal in the `backend` directory and run `npm install` to install necessary dependencies create a file called `.env` and insert `DATABASE_URL="{database_url}"`, to a postgres database run `npm run onboard` to generate the prismaClient and seed the database with some basic data run `npm start`.
 This will load the backend server and the terminal should say something like "Server is running on port 3000".
-Navigate to `http://localhost:[PORT]` with the specified port number.
+Navigate to Postman to view the endpoints.

 ### Frontend Setup